DEAP/deap/doc/tutorials/advanced/gp.rst

 Our primitive set is now ready to generate some trees.
-The :mod:`~deap.gp` module contains three prefix expression generation functions :func:`~deap.gp.genFull`, :func:`~deap.gp.genGrow`, and :func:`~deap.gp.genRamped`.
+The :mod:`~deap.gp` module contains three prefix expression generation functions :func:`~deap.gp.genFull`, :func:`~deap.gp.genGrow`, and :func:`~deap.gp.genHalfAndHalf`.
 Their first argument is a primitive set.
 They return a valid prefix expression in the form of a list of primitives.
 The content of this list can be read by the :class:`~deap.gp.PrimitiveTree` class to create a prefix tree.  ::